-July 16, 2012 is the first day that candidates for school board members and special district directors may obtain the Declaration of Candidacy and Candidate's Statement of Qualifications forms.
-These forms are available at the Registrar of Voters office, 1300 S. Grand Ave., Building C, Santa Ana.
+July 16, 2018 is the first day that candidates for school board members and special district directors may obtain the Declaration of Candidacy and Candidate's Statement of Qualifications forms.
+These forms are available at the Registrar of Voters' office, 1300 S. Grand Ave., Building C, Santa Ana. § 10510

 Information to be completed by the candidate on the Declaration of Candidacy form includes the candidate's name, occupation (ballot) designation, residence address, mailing address, and phone number.
-The Declaration of Candidacy includes a statement under penalty of perjury under the laws of the State of California that the information is true and correct.
-The Declaration of Candidacy must be filed by August 10, 2012, 5:00 p.m. § 10511
+The Declaration of Candidacy must be filed by August 10, 2018, 5:00 p.m.